 As one of the most revered spots to enjoy Christmas lights and festivities in the world, Silver Dollar City is of course packed with countless holiday activities and attractions.
 With so much to see and do, it can be overwhelming.

 If you’re on a time budget and want to make the most of your visit, let this list of 10 must-see and do activities be your guide to a joyful — and efficient — Old Time Christmas experience in The City.
-The festival runs Thursdays (and some Wednesdays) through Sundays from Nov.
-5 until Dec.
+The festival runs Thursdays through Sundays (and some Wednesdays) from Nov.
+6 until Dec.
 30.

 And if you’ve got a bit more time on your hands, be sure to reference our Ultimate Guide to Christmas at SDC.